Acts 23

 1And Paul, earnestly beholding the council, said, Men and brethren, I have lived in all good conscience before God until this day.
 2And the high priest Ananias commanded them that stood by him to smite him on the mouth.
 3Then said Paul unto him, God shall smite thee, thou whited wall: for sittest thou to judge me after the law, and commandest me to be smitten contrary to the law?
 4And they that stood by said, Revilest thou God’s high priest?
 5Then said Paul, I wist not, brethren, that he was the high priest: for it is written, Thou shalt not speak evil of the ruler of thy people.

 Paul's opening is bold but not reckless.
 He appeals to his conscience - the inner witness that judges his own conduct.
 He has lived before God with a clean conscience.
-This is not boasting.
-It is testimony.
-Whatever charges the council brings, Paul can answer with integrity.
+This is testimony: whatever charges the council brings, Paul can answer with integrity.

 The high priest's order to strike Paul violates the very law he is meant to uphold.
 Paul responds in kind with a phrase drawn from Scripture itself - "whited wall."
 He is quoting imagery of outward cleanliness masking inward corruption, echoing Christ's condemnation of the Pharisees as "whited sepulchres" (Matt.
 23:27).
 In a single phrase, Paul exposes the hypocrisy of a high priest who commands illegal violence in the name of justice.

-Paul's apology is not weakness.
-It is an acknowledgment of the law itself.
+Paul's apology is an acknowledgment of the law itself.
 He immediately cites the commandment: "Thou shalt not speak evil of the ruler of thy people."
 This is from Exodus 22:28.
 Paul respects the law more than the bystanders do.
 They expect him to grovel.
-Instead, he demonstrates that he is the one holding to Scripture while the high priest violated it.
+He demonstrates instead that he is the one holding to Scripture while the high priest violated it.
 His "I knew not" is a rebuke dressed as humility.

 Acts 23:6-10The Hope of Resurrection